ai-forever/Kandinsky-5/README.md

   <a href="">Habr</a> | <a href=>Project Page</a> | Technical Report (soon) | <a href=https://huggingface.co/collections/ai-forever/kandisnky-50-t2v-lite-68d71892d2cc9b02177e5ae5> Models🤗 </a>
 </div>

-<h1>Kandinsky 5.0 Video: A family of diffusion models for Video generation</h1>
+<h1>Kandinsky 5.0: A family of diffusion models for Video & Image generation</h1>

-In this repository, we provide a family of diffusion models to generate a video given a textual prompt or an image (<em>Coming Soon</em>) and distilled model for a faster generation.
+In this repository, we provide a family of diffusion models to generate a video or an image (<em>Coming Soon</em>) given a textual prompt and distilled model for a faster generation.

 https://github.com/user-attachments/assets/b9ff0417-02a4-4f6b-aacc-60c44e7fe6f1